Estate, Gift & Generation-Skipping Taxes Under the OBBBA

 July 21, 2025

-The recent passage of the One Big Beautiful Bill Act of 2025 ("OBBBA") creates a number of estate planning opportunities for families, business leaders, and individuals.
-In addition to the provisions highlighted below, please also reference our firm's July 12, 2025 article HERE for additional discussion of the OBBBA as it applies to businesses and investors.
+The recent passage of the One Big Beautiful Bill Act of 2025 ("OBBBA") has created numerous estate planning opportunities for families, business leaders, and individuals.
+In addition to the provisions highlighted below, please also reference our prior Insight for an additional discussion of the OBBBA as it applies to businesses and investors.

 1. Estate, Gift, and Generation-Skipping Transfer Tax Exemption Doubled and Made Permanent.

-Beginning January 1, 2026, the unified estate and gift tax exemption amount is permanently increased to $15,000,000.00 per individual (indexed for inflation), eliminating the sunset of the Tax Cuts and Jobs Act previously scheduled for 2026.
+Beginning January 1, 2026, the unified estate and gift tax exemption amount is permanently increased to $15,000,000.00 per individual (indexed for inflation), eliminating the sunset of the Tax Cuts and Jobs Act which was previously scheduled to occur in 2026.
 Taxpayers should have certainty of knowing that for the foreseeable future, estate and gift exemption amounts will remain elevated unless or until a future congress passes legislation to the contrary.

 - For married couples, this effectively means $30,000,000.00 of wealth can be transferred free and clear of estate and gift tax.